phredreeq/pfsense-firewall-configuration/README.md

 ## Overview
-This project covers hands-on pfSense firewall configuration — writing real firewall rules, fixing rule ordering issues, verifying rules work correctly and analyzing firewall logs.
+This project covers hands-on pfSense firewall configuration; writing real firewall rules, fixing rule ordering issues, verifying rules work correctly and analyzing firewall logs.
 All testing was done using real VMs in a